-Services that are covered for you What you must pay when you get these services Wheelchair van (chair car) transportation is not covered by Medicare even if provided by an ambulance company.
-Non-ambulance transportation Our plan covers non-ambulance transportation (e.g., by chair car/wheelchair van or sedan) through the plan-approved vendor from a hospital to a skilled nursing facility (SNF).
-You pay \$40 per ride for non-ambulance transportation from a hospital to a skilled nursing facility when ordered by the discharging hospital.
-Annual physical exam The Annual Physical Exam is a more comprehensive examination than the annual wellness visit.
-Services include the following: bodily systems examinations, such as heart, lung, head and neck, and neurological system; measurement and recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.
+Services that are covered for you What you must pay when you get these services coverage, you will pay the copayment listed above.
+If your condition does not meet Medicare criteria and you utilize the ambulance service, you will then be responsible for the entire cost.
+If you have questions about coverage for ambulance services, please contact Member Services.
+Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company.
+Annual physical exam The Annual Physical Exam is a more comprehensive examination than an annual wellness visit.
+Services will include the following: bodily systems examinations, such as heart, lung, head and neck, and neurological system; measurement and In-Network: You pay \$0 for an annual physical exam. recording of vital signs such as blood pressure, heart rate, and respiratory rate; a complete prescription medication review; and a review of any recent hospitalizations.
 Covered once every calendar year.
-You pay \$0 for an annual physical.
-If you receive services that address a medical condition during the same office visit, additional cost-share may apply. 🍑 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Out-of-Network: You pay 40% coinsurance for an annual physical exam.
+If you receive services that address a medical condition during the same office visit,

+Services that are covered for you What you must pay when you get these services additional cost-share may apply.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every calendar year.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+In-Network: There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Out-of-Network: You pay 40% coinsurance for the annual wellness visit.
 If you receive services that address a medical condition during the same office visit, additional cost-share may apply.
-Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+In-Network: There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+Out-of-Network: You pay 40% coinsurance for

+Medicare-covered bone mass measurement.